spk121/potato-make/README.md

-If the COMMAND recipe is a pair, and the CAR of the pair is one of `'ignore-error`, `'silent`, or `'always-execute`, it will have the extra effect of ignoring errors, not printing the command line, or always executing even when the `-n` option is enabled.
+If the COMMAND recipe is a pair, and the CAR of the pair is one of `'ignore-error`, `'silent`, or `'always-execute`, it will have the extra effect of ignoring errors, not printing the command line, or always executing even when the `--no-execution` option is enabled.
 The CDR must be a string or procedure as above.

 There are a set of helper functions and variables that can be used to construct recipes.

-    compose element ...
+    string-compose element ...
     ~ element ...
     ignore-error-compose element ...
     ~- element ...